(updated)

 Following a wide evaluation of JavaScript ORMs we chose Kysely as the first ORM to integrate with PowerSync.
 This choice was driven by Kysely’s unique combination of declarative query building and type-safe imperative APIs.

-Kysely integrates with our React Native and web SDKs through the kysely-driver package.
+Kysely integrates with our JavaScript-based SDKs through the kysely-driver package.
 Visit our docs to learn how to get started.

 Drizzle

-In late 2024 we also released support for Drizzle, which is quickly gaining popularity.
-Drizzle stands out for offering both relational and a SQL-style queries, giving developers the best of both worlds.
+PowerSync also integrates with Drizzle, which is quickly gaining popularity.
+Drizzle stands out for offering both relational and SQL-style queries, giving developers the best of both worlds.

-Drizzle queries can be used in our React Native and web SDKs through the drizzle-driver package.
+Drizzle queries can be used in our JavaScript-based SDKs through the drizzle-driver package.
 See our docs to get started and for common usage examples.

 TinyBase